david-chidester/Cruise-Industry-Market-Research/Fuel.md

 # Fuel

 HFO is the current standard for cruise ships.
-IFO380 is also common
+IFO380 is also common.

 ## Prices
 https://www.bunkerindex.com/

-Here is a website to the grab data
+Website provides IFO 380, IFO 180, and MFO bunker oil.
 ## Regulation

 UN International Maritime Organization banned high sulfur fuel.
-In 2020, sulfur limits are .5% in open waters and .1% near 40 miles of the coast
+In 2020, sulfur limits are .5% in open waters and .1% near 40 miles of the coast.

 ## Related articles
 raw_data/department_of_energy/residual_fuel_oil.md